 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On April 26th the Church remembers two saints whose lives intersected in an unusual way.
+The Church honors two saints whose lives intersected in an unusual way.
 They are the Righteous Virgin Martyr Glaphyra and the Hieromartyr Basil, Bishop of Amasea.

 The story of their meeting begins with Glaphyra, who was a maidservant to Constantia, half-sister of the emperor Constantine.
 Constantia's husband Licinius had assured Constantine that he was a Christian, and was given authority over the eastern part of the empire.